hheusala-create/homeauto/docs/architecture/system_architecture.md

 Google Home room structure remains the source of truth for naming and user-facing grouping.

-Rooms visible in the provided screenshots and suitable as the current architecture room set:
+Rooms visible in the current Home Assistant area model:

 - Attic
 - Backyard
 - Bathroom